-- The development of detailed analysis of expenditure within budget reports which allow for month-onmonth trends to be readily identified and separates recurrent and non-recurrent drivers to ensure an underlying position can be derived in real time - Incorporate budget management into the performance / objective setting of those individuals who have been assigned budgetary responsibilities - Establish a robust and clearly defined business case process ensuring that all business cases have been approved by the relevant departments prior to tabling at Finance and Performance Committee / ICB Board for approval.
+- The development of detailed analysis of expenditure within budget reports which allow for month on month trends to be readily identified and separates recurrent and non-recurrent drivers to ensure an underlying position can be derived in real time. - Incorporate Budget Management into the Performance / Objective setting of those individuals who have been assigned budgetary responsibilities. - Establish a robust and clearly defined Business Case process ensuring that all Business Cases have been approved by the relevant departments prior to tabling at Finance and Performance Committee / ICB Board for approval

-Key NHS partners in the system shared the outcome of their individual audits to highlight areas of best practice that had already been established in individual trusts / ICBs to provide the opportunity for that learning to be disseminated in a consistent manner across the individual finance teams.
+Key NHS partners within the system shared the outcome of their individual audits to highlight areas of Best Practice that had already been established in individual Trusts / ICBs to provide the opportunity for that learning to be disseminated in a consistent manner across the individual finance teams.